 Never tell a lie, and always tell the truth.
 Your credibility with the Defense Base Act insurance company and the Judge depend on it.

-Before you fill out any forms or start the process of your DBA claim, you need to do your research.
+Before talk to the adjuster, sign any forms or even hire the wrong DBA lawyer - you need to do your research.
 Order my free book, Win Your Defense Base Act Case: The Ultimate Straight Talk Roadmap To The Medical Treatment and Money You and Your Family Deserve.
 It is full of helpful information that will only benefit you on your road to recovery with your Defense Base Act Claim.

 Need Help Right Now?

 Call our office today at 619-304-1000.
 We are here to help.
 We are here to listen.